RHash67/fbii-xl2t/_circuit/README.md

 5/23/2020

 Modified the circuit and arduino code to use NPN type transistors instead of rail-to-rail op amps.
 NPN transistors are less expensive, and easier to connect.
+I had to modify my original code when I did this, since the signals to the arduino are now inverted (i.e. when the clock/data signal is high, the transistors turn on and pulls the incoming arduino signal low).